 It’s amazing to see that so many places offer dog friendly accommodation these days.
 But sadly, finding somewhere to stay is often the tip of the iceberg.
-So, I thought I’d share the a dog friendly family day out we had over the Easter break at the Vale of Rheidol Railway.
+So, I thought I’d share the a dog friendly family day out we had over the Easter break at the Vale of Rheidol Railway line from Devil’s Bridge to Aberystwyth in Wales.
 Not only is the railway itself dog friendly, but there are some lovely pubs, beaches and campsites in the area that welcome canine family members.

 The Vale of Rheidol Railway

-Running from Aberystwyth to Devil’s Bridge, the Vale of Rheidol narrow gauge steam railway climbs 700ft in just under 12 miles.
-It passes through stunning countryside with majestic red kites soaring overhead.
-Stopping at several smaller stations along the way, the full journey lasts around an hour.
+Running from Aberystwyth to Devil’s Bridge through the Rheidol Valley, the Vale of Rheidol narrow gauge steam railway climbs 700ft in just under 12 miles.
+The heritage railway passes through stunning countryside with majestic red kites soaring overhead.
+Stopping at several smaller stations along the way, the full journey duration is around an hour.

-The indoor carriages have a reasonable amount of space, with room for dogs beside you in the aisle or at your feet.
-The outdoor carriages are a little less spacious but we managed to fit on our two large dogs beside the benches.
+The indoor carriages have a reasonable amount of space, with room for dogs in the aisle or at your feet.
+Outdoor carriages are a little less spacious but we managed to fit our two large dogs beside the benches.
+Dogs are not allowed in the first class observation saloon.
 If you do travel outdoors, be sure to wrap up warm because on a breezy day, it can be rather chilly.

 The return journey cost us £66.50 for two adults, two children (aged 3 and 5) and two dogs.
 There is a supplement for taking pets on board, charged at £3 each.
 Bicycles are also permitted for a £5 fee as long as there is sufficient space.
-I personally thought this was quite a high fare, particularly as the timetable meant we were quite time limited on how long we could spend in Aberystwyth.
-Nonetheless, it was a truly beautiful journey and great to be able to take the dogs with us.
+I personally thought this was quite a high fare.
+Particularly as the timetable meant we were quite limited on how long we could spend in Aberystwyth.
+Nonetheless, it was a truly beautiful journey with stunning views across the valley.
+It was great to be able to take the dogs with us on the trains too.
 For full information and timetable, head to their website.

 We travelled from Devil’s Bridge to Aberystwyth, where we stopped for lunch before heading back.
 After asking around for somewhere dog friendly to eat, we ended up at the White Horse.
 This spacious, friendly pub is happy to allow dogs in.
 Food was cheap and cheerful, with a nice children’s menu.
 The staff kindly brought a bowl of water over for the dogs and didn’t mind when they got into a verbal ‘discussion’ with the pooch at the next table.